-The fame of this archipelago is well deserved as it is almost impossible to be disappointed by the fascinating topography and unparalleled biodiversity, which is some of the best protected in the world.
+The fame of this archipelago is well deserved as it is almost impossible to be disappointed by the fascinating topography and unparalleled biodiversity, which is some of the best protected not only in Indonesia but also worldwide.
 The archipelago between Maluku and West Papua off Sorong is home to over 1,500 islands covered in jungle, caves, pristine beaches and clear blue waters.
 To properly explore Raja Ampat, it is best to select a small part and get to know its beauty in detail.

 Indonesia Wildlife Holiday Ideas:

 Explore the wildlife of Indonesian Borneo, the culture and history of Java and relax on Bali's beautiful beaches.

 Combine the wildlife and natural splendour of Komodo National Park, with the timeless, atmospheric beauty of Bali.

 Admire the wildlife of Borneo, culture and scenery of Java and end with an idyllic beach stay.

 An extraordinary chance to explore several fascinating cultures, some incredible scenery and diverse native wildlife.